paulhhowells/unit/README.md

 See more about experiments with percentages at: https://github.com/paulhhowells/percentage-width-sub-pixel-rounding-error-test-page

-Read more about SMACSS at http://www.smacss.com
+Read more about Jonathan Snook’s SMACSS at http://www.smacss.com

 ### To Do
 * test this Read Me for comprehensibility